 There are many benefits to forming an LLC, and this article will explain what an LLC is, the benefits of forming one in Wisconsin, and how to go about doing it.

 What is an LLC?

 An LLC, or Limited Liability Company, is a type of business entity that provides limited liability to its owners.
 This means that the personal assets of the LLC’s owners are protected in the event that the business is sued.
 An LLC can be set up with just a few simple steps, and it can be operated like any other type of business.

-Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate business structure, protecting the LLC owner’s personal assets.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, general partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

 – Limited Liability Company